lokilone/Extractive-Summarization/README.md

 - An explanation of how the algorithm works
 - An analysis of performance

-This notebook uses the pandas, nltk, red and word2vec libraries from Google.
+This notebook uses the pandas, nltk, rouge and word2vec libraries.